-The Academy is the world's top movie organization and is home to the Oscars.
+The Academy is the world's top movie organisation and is home to the Oscars.

 In a brief statement, the Academy said it sends a message that "sexually predatory behavior" in the film industry is over.